slab1/google-adk-agent-platform/IMPLEMENTATION_SUMMARY.md

 The Google ADK Agent Platform has been **successfully implemented** with all requested features and additional enterprise-grade capabilities.
 This is a **complete, production-ready solution** that can be deployed immediately and scaled to meet enterprise demands.

 ### **Key Achievements:**
-✅ **Complete Feature Set**: All 8 application pages fully implemented
+✅ **Complete Feature Set**: All 9 application pages fully implemented
+✅ **Plugin System**: Complete marketplace with lifecycle management
 ✅ **Modern Architecture**: SvelteKit + FastAPI with TypeScript
 ✅ **Production Ready**: Docker, Kubernetes, monitoring, security
 ✅ **Developer Friendly**: Comprehensive documentation and examples